farhanyousaf786/fmb-merchant-portal/README.md

 ### Backend
 - Deploy to services like Heroku, Railway, or Render
 - Set environment variables in deployment platform
-- Upload Firebase service account key securely
+- Configure MySQL database connection securely

 ### Frontend
 - Deploy to Vercel, Netlify, or similar